Anna (Jagow) Seifert’s Letters to Her Son Lester “Smoky” Seifert: 1932–1942

 Anna Seifert wrote from the family farm near Juneau, Dodge County, Wisconsin.
 Her letters span a decade when Lester went to Northwestern College in Watertown, Wisconsin, attended the University of Wisconsin–Madison for a master’s degree, pursued doctoral studies at Brown University in Rhode Island, and conducted fieldwork recording the Pennsylvania Dutch language in rural southeastern Pennsylvania.
 At first glance, Anna’s letters would appear to be just simple notes from a mother to her son.
 Taken together, though, they offer unique insights into a rural German-American community during the Great Depression, the world of a woman on a small dairy farm, and the use of language(s) in this corner of southeast Wisconsin.

 The letters on the left are a few examples from the Anna Seifert collection.
-The entire corpus will be available online in March 2023.
-When you click on the link, you will find scans of the original pages, typed transcriptions, English translations, and in some cases supplemental information and content research.
-For additional letters from this corpus, contact Kevin Kurdylo at mki@library.wisc.edu.
+When you click on the links on the left, you will find scans of the original pages, typed transcriptions, English translations, and supplemental information and content research.

 For personal and educational use only.
 Please credit the Max Kade Institute for German-American Studies at the University of Wisconsin–Madison and our website, mki.wisc.edu.
 For any other uses, including print or digital publications, please seek permission from the Max Kade Institute at mki@library.wisc.edu.